SaravanakumarJN/Trello/README.md

 - Regitser User
 - Login User
 - Home page
-    - Displays all user's boards
+    - Display all user's boards
     - Feature to create new board
 - Individual Board page
-    - Displays all user's lists and cards
+    - Display all user's lists and cards
     - Feature to edit board name on click of the board name
     - Feature to create new list and card
     - Feature to edit list or card name on click of list or card name